joe-does-things-here/Wordle-clone/README.md

 # Wordle-clone
 Wordle clone, made in python by me

-it's wordle, but in your console like
+it's wordle, but you cn play it in your console or running a graphical version